Microlocal analysis of Doppler Synthetic Aperture Radar: The case of a circular flight path

-\begin{remark} The above shows that any artifacts arising from Doppler imaging for a circular flight path must appear in a location which is different from their location in standard monostatic SAR for the same flight path.
+Hence if there is an artifact for the circular trajectory case, that artifact must have $R \neq R'$.
+(As it turns out, neither are they at points that are inverted with respect to the circle.)
+This is in contrast to standard monostatic SAR, since in that case $R=R'$. \begin{remark} The above shows that any artifacts arising from Doppler imaging for a circular flight path must appear in a location which is different from their location in standard monostatic SAR for the same flight path.
 Therefore, in principle, it might be possible to combine traditional monostatic SAR with Doppler SAR imaging in order to identify and remove artifacts. \end{remark}

 In the next subsection, we investigate if it is possible to localize any backprojected artifacts to be outside the region of interest (ROI).